 As a tattoo artist, Adam knew the risks of working with needles and took plenty of precautions.
 Despite his careful efforts, he contracted Hepatitis C from an accidental needle prick.
 When he applied through Medicaid to receive medication to combat the disease, his claim was denied.
 The state said it was too expensive.
 Thanks to a successful class action suit filed by Columbia Legal Services, Medicaid reversed its original ruling, and Adam – along with 28,000 other Hepatitis C patients in Washington – received the life-saving medication before it was too late.
 “I cannot thank you enough for paying it forward.
 I hope you realize how profoundly you can affect society and people’s lives.”

 (*Names changed to protect identity.)

-Many people like Joyce and Mya need legal help they can’t afford.
-The 2015 Washington State Civil Legal Needs Study Update estimates that every year 71% of low-income households in Washington face at least one civil legal crisis, affecting nearly 1,000,000 individuals altogether.
-These people are at risk of losing their homes, their jobs, or even their safety due to their legal problems, but the state doesn’t provide them with representation during legal proceedings because they aren’t accused of a crime.
-When a low-income person’s basic needs are at stake, legal aid can make a life-saving difference.
+Many people like Anapuma and Adam need legal help they can’t afford.
+The 2015 Washington State Civil Legal Needs Study Update estimates every year 71% of low-income households in Washington face at least one civil legal crisis, affecting a total of 1,000,000 families.
+These people are at risk of losing their homes, jobs, and families due to their legal problems.
+Unlike criminal cases, the state doesn’t provide people with representation in a civil case if they can’t afford an attorney.
+When a person’s basic needs are at stake, legal aid can make a life-saving difference.

-All across the state this year, people like Joyce and Mya will need help with legal issues they can’t resolve on their own.
+All across the state this year, people like Anapuma and Adam will need help with legal issues they can’t resolve on their own.
 An abused mother will need safety for herself and her children.
 A family threatened with wrongful eviction will face homelessness.
 A veteran will lose access to his benefits.
-By giving to the Campaign, you can help make sure legal aid is available to these people when it matters most.
+By donating to the Campaign for Equal Justice, you can make legal aid available to people when it matters most.